vidjil/vidjil/doc/vidjil-algo.md

 ## Main output files

-The main output of Vidjil-algo (with the default `-c clones` command) are the two following files:
+The default output of Vidjil-algo (with the default `-c clones` command) are the two following files:

   - The `.vidjil` file is the *main output file*, containing the most information.
     The file is in a `.json` format,